bwoodsend/polycotylus/docs/source/fedora.rst

     polycotylus fedora:40  # pre-release
     polycotylus fedora:41  # rawhide

-Installing a package built for a different release of Fedora will mean that the build and runtime minor versions of Python do not match and by implication neither will their paths to ``site-packages``.
+Installing a package built for a different release of Fedora will usually mean that the build and runtime minor versions of Python do not match and by implication neither will their paths to ``site-packages``.
 Support for ``v36`` or lower is impossible due to its not providing a recent enough version of setuptools.

 .. _fedora_caveats: